matrix-org/matrix-spec-proposals/specification/modules/cas_login.rst

 the URI of the ``/login/cas/ticket`` endpoint, including the ``redirectUrl`` query-parameter.
 Because the homeserver may not know its base URI, this may also require manual configuration.

+..
+TODO-spec:

+   It might be nice if the server did some validation of the ``redirectUrl`` parameter, so that we could give more meaningful errors in the case of faulty/poorly-configured clients.

 Handling the authentication endpoint
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~